chatwoot/docs/docs/product/others/websocket-events.md

 ### Publishing Presence to the websocket server

-To keep your users online is Chatwoot, you can send a presence update event to Chatwoot every 30 seconds.
+To keep your users online in Chatwoot, you can send a presence update event to Chatwoot every 30 seconds.
 This action would keep the status of the agent/contact to online.

 #### Update presence of an agent/admin user